By default, mysqlbinlog reads binary log

 Execute the mysqldump command periodically to create newer snapshots as desired.

-If data loss occurs (for example, if the server crashes), use the most recent dump file to restore the data:
+If data loss occurs (for example, if the server unexpectedly exits), use the most recent dump file to restore the data:

 mysql --host=host_name -u root -p < dump_file